Convicts in Australia: Reasons for transportation

 According to Robert Hughes in The Fatal Shore, the population of England and Wales, which had remained steady at 6 million from 1700 to 1740, began rising considerably after 1740.
 By the time of the American Revolution, London was overcrowded, filled with the unemployed, and flooded with cheap gin.
 Poverty, social injustice, child labour, harsh and dirty living conditions and long working hours were prevalent in 19th-century Britain.
-Dickens's novels perhaps best illustrate this; even some government officials were horrified by what they saw.
+Dickens's novels perhaps best illustrate this; many government officials were horrified by what they saw.
 Only in 1833 and 1844 were the first general laws against child labour (the Factory Acts) passed in the United Kingdom.
-Crime had become a major problem and, in 1784, a French observer noted that "from sunset to dawn the environs of London became the patrimony of brigands for twenty miles around."
+Crime had become a major problem.
+In 1784, a French observer noted that "from sunset to dawn the environs of London became the patrimony of brigands for twenty miles around."

 Each parish had a watchman, but British cities did not have police forces in the modern sense.
-Jeremy Bentham avidly promoted the idea of a circular prison, but the penitentiary was seen by many government officials as a peculiar American concept.
+Jeremy Bentham strongly promoted the idea of a circular prison, but the penitentiary was seen by many government officials as a peculiar American concept.
 Virtually all malefactors were caught by informers or denounced to the local court by their victims.
-Pursuant to the so-called "Bloody Code", by the 1770s there were 222 crimes in Britain which carried the death penalty, almost all of which were crimes against property.
-These included such offences as the stealing of goods worth over 5 shillings, the cutting down of a tree, the theft of an animal, even the theft of a rabbit from a warren.
+Pursuant to the so-called "Bloody Code", by the 1770s some 222 crimes in Britain carried the death penalty.
+Almost all of these were crimes against property, including such offences as the stealing of goods worth over 5 shillings, the cutting down of a tree, the theft of an animal, even the theft of a rabbit from a warren.

-The Industrial Revolution led to an increase in petty crime because of the economic displacement of much of the population, building pressure on the government to find an alternative to confinement in overcrowded gaols.
+Because the Industrial Revolution economically displaced much of the working class, there was an increase in petty crime.
+The government was under pressure to find an alternative to confinement in overcrowded gaols.
 The situation was so dire that hulks left over from the Seven Years' War were used as makeshift floating prisons.
 Four out of five prisoners were in jail for theft.

-The Bloody Code was gradually rescinded in the 1800s because judges and juries considered its punishments too harsh.
-Since lawmakers still wanted punishments to deter potential criminals, they increasingly applied transportation as a more humane alternative to execution.
+In the 1800s the Bloody Code was gradually rescinded because judges and juries considered its punishments too harsh.
+Since lawmakers still wanted punishments to deter potential criminals, they increasingly used transportation as a more humane sentence to execution.
 Transportation had been employed as a punishment for both major and petty crimes since the 17th century.

 About 60,000 convicts were transported to the British colonies in North America in the seventeenth and eighteenth centuries, under the terms of the Transportation Act 1717.
 Transportation to the Americas ceased following Britain's defeat in the American Revolutionary War.
-The number of convicts transported to North America is not verified although it has been estimated to be 50,000 by John Dunmore Lang and 120,000 by Thomas Keneally.
+(The number of convicts transported to North America is not verified, although it has been estimated to be 50,000 by John Dunmore Lang and 120,000 by Thomas Keneally.)
 The British American colony of Maryland received a larger felon quota than any other province.